kids-4-code/website/content/courses/python-3.md

 ::course-descrip

-**We will not be offering Python 3 in the Winter 2024 session due to limited interest.
-Please check back this summer for our next session!**
+**We will not be offering Python 3 in the Summer 2024 session due to limited interest.
+Please check back next session!**

 Python 3 provides an in-depth overview of object-oriented programming & data structures, completing our basic Python track.
 Students will enhance their ability to write concise & well-structured code through classes, list, and dictionary comprehensions, and explore some simple debugging techniques to make their coding journeys smoother.
 The course will conclude with a final project, allowing students to apply what they have learned by building a project of their choice with guidance from teachers.